 Lessons from Stroud

-National policy is still unhelpful – but can be changed
+National policy is still unhelpful, but can be changed

 Restrictions will vary in different locations

-Further barriers for other councils might include the proximity of potential sites to national parks, Areas of Outstanding Natural Beauty, green belts or other ecologically important sites (though Stroud’s example shows these can be appropriately accounted for).
+Further barriers for other councils might include the proximity of potential sites to national parks, Areas of Outstanding Natural Beauty, green belts or other ecologically important sites (although Stroud’s example shows these can be appropriately accounted for).
 Sometimes tensions arise between increasing renewable energy generation and conservation concerns.
 Finding solutions to these is important, which will be facilitated by dialogue with stakeholders and robust evidence about any risks in sensitive locations.

 “We were aware early on that we needed to tackle renewable energy generation.
 After the examination of our 2015 Local Plan, we decided to level up and take this to the next stage in the following plan.
 This is why the Renewable Energy Resources Assessment was felt to be essential.
 You can have broad policy statements, but the devil is always in the detail of actual delivery.”

-Conrad Moore, Principal Planner at Stroud District Council.
+Conrad Moore, Principal Planner at Stroud District Council

 Useful information